mosscode/maven-jaxws-stubgen-plugin/README.md

 maven-jaxws-stubgen-plugin
 ==========================

-A plugin for generating jaxws stubs
+A maven plugin for generating jaxws stubs